Explore Rio de Janeiro

 - Take Out

-Don't even think about heading home without several pairs of funky Havaianas flip flops, which are widely available and very affordable.
+Best Local Souvenir: Don't head home without several pairs of funky Havaianas flip flops, which are inexpensive and widely available

 Things to do in Rio de Janeiro